 Steps have already been taken to establish a Pedagogical Museum in the school for the benefit of the students who will go out as teachers, and also for those who are already at work, and who wish to know the best school-room aids.
-Several publishing houses have already promised to supply us with all their school publications and supplementary work.
 We hope, also, that we shall be supplied with apparatus that may be used in the district school, such as charts, maps, globes, etc. None of these books and aids will be used even in the school.
-The purpose in collecting them is to direct inquiring teachers to the best there is that All will be labeled "Pedagogical Museum, State will help them.
-Normal School, Los Angeles, California," and will be kept in a room devoted solely to displaying and preserving them for reference by those who wish information in the best and newest appliances and aids. therefore invite all publishing houses and manufacturers of school supplies to contribute to this Museum.
+The purpose in collecting them is to direct inquiring teachers to the best there is that will help them.
+All will be labeled "Pedagogical Museum, State Normal School, Los Angeles, California," and will be kept in a room devoted solely to displaying and preserving them for reference by those who wish information as to the best and newest appliances and aids.
+We therefore invite all publishing houses and manufacturers of school supplies to contribute to this Museum.
 As the Southern California Teachers' Association and the Los Angeles County Teachers' Institute, two of the largest bodies of teachers in the State, meet here yearly, no better opportunity could be afforded for the display of publications and apparatus for the use of those in the profession.